 Currently listening to a lot of Liquid Divine and Lycia (November 2015).....Siouxsie and the Banshees (July 2016)...Joanna Newsom's album, "Divers" (August 2016), which was recommended by a friend as "music and poetry like no other", and it is.

 Old favorites: Tori Amos (up through Scarlet's Walk), Baroque music, Enya, Davíd Garza (1992-2001), The Innocence Mission (up through Birds of Our Neighborhood), Loreena McKennitt, Admiral Twin fka Mellowdramatic Wallflowers (Tulsa band), October Project, Radiohead, Renaissance music, Toad the Wet Sprocket, and much, much more

-Stuff that I've gotten into since 2012, in somewhat chronological order: Sufjan Stevens, Regina Spektor, Covenant, Imogen Heap, The Birthday Massacre, Apoptygma Berzerk, Fiona Apple, Tool, Massive Attack, Amanda Palmer, NIN(!), Universal Hall Pass, Amon Tobin, Björk (though I liked her before 2012, too), Faith and the Muse (and related stuff), Rotersand
+Stuff that I've gotten into since 2012, in somewhat chronological order: Sufjan Stevens, Regina Spektor, Covenant, Imogen Heap, Apoptygma Berzerk, Fiona Apple, Massive Attack, Amanda Palmer, NIN, Universal Hall Pass, Amon Tobin, Björk (though I liked her before 2012, too), Faith and the Muse (and related stuff)

 All kinds of desserts and chocolate.
 Spaghetti.
 Fruit.
 (So sensual.
 Two of my most vivid food memories are of a pear and an uncommonly good honeydew melon.)
 Fried stuffed avocados!
 Coffee and tea.

 -variety (but also some comforting sameness and routine)

 -freedom (though I also like structure and guidance)